FAQs

 Will tickets be available at the gate on sell-out nights?

-The situation on sell-out fireworks Saturdays is that we may have tickets available to buy at the gate from 5.30pm on a first come, first served basis.
+The situation on sell-out nights is that we may have tickets available to buy at the gate from 5.30pm on a first come, first served basis.
 These tickets allow admission to the event after the first visitors with advance tickets have left the Gardens.
 We monitor this and it tends to happen around 8.00pm.
-Please note we do not have tickets available at the gate on the final night (Sunday 29 October) due to the early finish - the fireworks finale happens at 8pm on 29 October.

 How much are tickets?

-2023 ticket prices.
+2024 ticket prices.
 Online tickets purchased through Ticket Source have no added charge when using a debit card.
 You may opt to receive your ticket as a text message for an extra 50p.
-Accompanied under 16s go free, but you must still book a ticket.
+Accompanied under 16s need a ticket.

 What classes as a concession?